Avg: 3.5 from 124 votes

 P1 (crux)- start up the flakey features, moving upward and slightly right, passing a fixed pin and leading into a crack.
 This crack narrows into a seam.
 I promise that somewhere before the crux, a bomber #2 Rock can be placed.
 Continue to a small ledge system which jogs up and to the left towards some fixed anchors.
 This pitch is given 11a, but may be a hair easier.

 P2 (9) - step a to the right from the belay and work yourself onto what can best be described as a really large flake (crux of P2).
 At the top of this flake, move a few feet right to access a killer splitter system (8).
 Most of this is around the 3.5 Friend size.
 This pitch finishes in sort of a sheltered pod/alcove just above some blocky stuff and puts you at the base of a wide dihedral.
-Use a 4 Camalot and big stopper for a bomber belay.
+Anchor gear isn't obvious; use a #4 Camalot and big stopper for a bomber belay.

 P3 (8) - continue up the wide dihedral and move right at its roof.
 Move up and around right and into another good crack system (probably 3 - 3.5 Friends).
 This ends at a small ledge and roughly a steep right-facing dihedral with a roof not too far above.
 Carefully set an anchor as some of the rock is hollow sounding.

 P4 (10/10+) - move upward to the roof in this steep section.
 The climbing is very unique on this pitch.
 It was a mixture of crack and face holds.
 Pass a fixed pin before the roof.
-At the roof, move left and around a corner to gain a small ledge with an old bolt to belay.
+At the roof, move left and around a corner to gain a small belay ledge with three modern bolts

 P5 (5.easy) - there are probably a few ways to gain the top (only about 30 or 40 vertical feet) from the end of P4.
 I moved left and did a bit of traversing.
 Move upward where it looks easy.
 This seemed to be the path of least resistance during a good rain.
 This put me near a large flat boulder about 25 ft. behind the top of the cliff where I set my belay.